Tour Code: CA7

 In Iceland, wellness and wilderness (or getting out into the nature), go hand in hand.
 As one of the happiest and healthiest nations of the world, Icelanders certainly do know how to thrive and enjoy life, so it’s a pleasure to be able to offer some of these treats to the visitors joining this small group trip.
 Start and finish with geothermal hot water, choose some massage and yoga and enjoy stunning views of the Icelandic highlands while you bathe.
 In between, discover the secrets of Iceland’s farming lifestyle, brought up to 21st century standards of space and comfort.
 Enjoy locally produced foods, cook with local Icelanders to prepare a feast, hike to a waterfall and spend an evening stargazing through a telescope.
 Every day is peppered with wonderful photographic opportunities including reindeer, birds, seals and of course plenty of landscape.

-Day 1, 26 April: Thursday Your flight to Akureyri arrives in the afternoon, and from there you’ll be picked up and transferred to your accommodation and from there, to the Spa to begin an evening of relaxation and refreshment.
-With a choice of yoga and massages, Jacuzzi and Finnish Sauna the start to your holiday will be full of wellness.
+Day 1, 26 April: Thursday Your flight to Akureyri arrives in the afternoon, and from there you’ll be picked up and driven to your modern and comfortable centrally located apartment.
+Situated on a beautiful Icelandic fjord, Akureyri and the surrounding mountains are a perfect backdrop for relaxation and feelings of wellness, and the holiday really begins upon arrival at the private Spa to begin an evening of yoga, relaxation and refreshment.
 The evening includes dinner and transport back to your accommodation for a great night’s sleep.
+If you wish, the whole experience can be enhanced with a choice of massage treatments or, if some excitement and adventure would complete your day then we can arrange dogsledding!

 After lunch, the next stop is at the Wilderness Centre, driving a scenic route along lake Lagarfljót, the home of the river monster Lagarfljótsormur.
 After travelling through narrow valleys, rich with escarpments and undergrowth, the route turns inwards to the edge of the wilderness.
 Once at the authentic Wilderness Centre you can settle into your rooms, which are designed in such a way that you “sleep in a museum” because the house is fashioned exactly as a traditional farm house, but with modern facilities and alterations, one of which means that the beds are large enough for 21st century adults.